AdobeDocs/experience-platform.en/help/profile/tutorials/dataset-configuration.md

 In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en).
 Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:

-- Authorization: Bearer `{ACCESS_TOKEN}`
+- `Authorization: Bearer {ACCESS_TOKEN}`
-- x-api-key: `{API_KEY}`
+- `x-api-key: {API_KEY}`
-- x-gw-ims-org-id: `{IMS_ORG}`
+- `x-gw-ims-org-id: {IMS_ORG}`

-All requests that contain a payload (POST, PUT, PATCH) require an additional header:
+All requests that contain a payload (POST, PUT, PATCH) require an additional `Content-Type` header.
+The correct value for this header is shown in the sample requests where necessary.

-- Content-Type: application/json

 All resources in [!DNL Experience Platform] are isolated to specific virtual sandboxes.
-All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in.
+All requests to [!DNL Platform] APIs require an `x-sandbox-name` header that specifies the name of the sandbox the operation will take place in.
 For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

-- x-sandbox-name: `{SANDBOX_NAME}`

 ## Create a dataset enabled for [!DNL Profile] and [!DNL Identity] {#create-a-dataset-enabled-for-profile-and-identity}